 Instructions

-- In the bowl of a stand mixer (or using a hand mixer), cream together butter and both sugars on medium speed until light and fluffy (2-3 minutes).
-With the mixer on low, add in egg and vanilla.
+- With the mixer on low, add egg and vanilla.
 Return mixer to medium and mix until incorporated.
-Scrape sides if needed.
+Scrape sides if needed.1 large egg, 1 teaspoon vanilla bean paste

 - With the mixer on low, add dry ingredient mixture gradually until dough forms.
 Stir in chocolate chips by hand.
-Refrigerate dough for at least 30 minutes.
-Preheat oven to 350ºF and line baking sheets with parchment paper or Silpat, and set aside.
+Refrigerate dough for at least 30 minutes.1 ½ cups semi-sweet chocolate chips

-- Form balls from approximately 1 tablespoon of dough.
-Bake for 9-11 minutes or until edges are just barely golden.
-Remove from oven and let cool for a couple of minutes on baking sheet before removing and placing on wire rack to finish cooling.
-Store in airtight container.
+- Bake cookies for 9 to 11 minutes or until edges are just barely golden.
+Remove from the oven and let the cookies cool for about five minutes on baking sheet before transferring to a wire rack to cool completely.

 Notes